 I didn’t take any supplements, other than B12, in over a year, and the only vitamin D fortified food that I consumed regularly is 1/4 cup almond milk mixed with water and added to my old fashioned oats for breakfast, about 4 times per week.

 That only gave me 6% of my daily D requirement.
 The rest came directly from the sun.
-Fortification is added during processing, such as in milks, cereals, and bottled orange juice.
+Fortification is added during processing, such as in milk, cereals, and bottled orange juice.

 I know, when I get out in the sun, even during the winter, I just feel better all the way around.
 Getting some sun exposure does so much more than just make vitamin D. It makes me feel good!